kappoo89/todolist/README.md

 # To Do List

 This is a simple **To Do List** made with React in a couple of days.
+This app is designed for a mobile view but it work also on desktop screens.
+For a better experience turn on the device toolbar for chrome (⌘ ⇧ m)

 Datas are saved locally in your `localStorage`.